DiegoDerksen/diegoderksen.github.io/_posts/2024-05-17-Intune Remove Sophos.md

 1. Go to Apps > Windows
 1. Click on Add > Windows app (Win32)
 1. Add the created .intunewin file and enter the information
-1. In step enter the following install/uninstall command: `Uninstall_Sophos.bat`
+1. In the next step enter the following install/uninstall command: `Uninstall_Sophos.bat`
-1. You can choose the requirements
+1. You can choose your own requirements
 1. Detection rule should be:
     - Rule type: File
    - Path: %ProgramFiles%\Sophos\Sophos UI